sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 You are especially encouraged to apply if any of these are true of you:
 - You enjoy working with the Linux Command Line
 - You find building and optimizing computers interesting
-- You'd like to execute code on the fastest computers in the world.
+- You'd like to execute code on the fastest computers in the world
-- Belonging to an inclusive technology focused community on campus is appealing.
+- Belonging to an inclusive technology focused community on campus is appealing

+We'd love your help getting this club off the ground.
+It won't be the same without you.